top of page

 The Course Review

 For me, as someone with existing AI foundations, the course's basic rundown of AI principles (machine learning, training, risks, etc.) wasn't groundbreaking.
-However, it was a great refresher and, more importantly, it was excellent at broadening knowledge in general, including flagging multiple AI tools to explore outside the Google ecosystem.
+However, it was a great refresher and, more importantly, it broadened my knowledge of different AI tools available both inside and outside the Google ecosystem.

 My biggest "A-ha" moment came from an introduction to Google Labs, an advanced sandbox for building apps and workflows.
 Even though the technical aspects were over my head, it opened up a new horizon of what's possible.
 I understand that similar features exist elsewhere, but the course allowed me to conceptualize the function for the first time.